nimamasoumi/LLM-Video-Gen/README.md

-# Video Generation using Large Language Models (LLMs)
+# Video Generation using Large Language Models
 Do you enjoy running text-to-video generation codes on Google Colab as much as I do?

 Try [this Notebook](https://github.com/nimamasoumi/LLM-Video-Gen/blob/main/llm-video-gen.ipynb) in Colab and explore the enabling possibilities.

-Well, this repository provides a Jupyter Notebook and inference files of [Text2Video-Zero](https://arxiv.org/abs/2303.13439) runnable on Google Colab.
+This repository provides a Jupyter Notebook and inference files of [Text2Video-Zero](https://arxiv.org/abs/2303.13439) which are runnable on Google Colab.

 The official sources codes are provided in the [Text2Video GitHub](https://github.com/Picsart-AI-Research/Text2Video-Zero).